emsesp/EMS-ESP32/README.md

  * PubSubClient http://pubsubclient.knolleary.net
  * ArduinoJson https://github.com/bblanchon/ArduinoJson

- `src\emsuart.cpp` handles the low level UART read and write logic.
+ `emsuart.cpp` handles the low level UART read and write logic.
 You shouldn't need to touch this.
 All receive commands from the EMS bus are handled asynchronously using a circular buffer via an interrupt.
 A separate function processes the buffer and extracts the telegrams.
 Since we don't send too many write commands this is done sequentially.
 I couldn't use the standard Arduino Serial implementation because of the 11-bit break signal causes a frame-error which gets ignored.

- `src\ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.
+ `ems.cpp` is the logic to read the EMS packets (telegrams), validates them and process them based on the type.

- `src\boiler.ino` is the Arduino code for the ESP8266 that kicks it all off.
+ `boiler.ino` is the Arduino code for the ESP8266 that kicks it all off.
 This is where we have specific logic such as the code to monitor and alert on the Shower timer and light up the LEDs.

- `lib\ESPHelper` is my customized version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) with added Telnet support and some other minor tweaking.
+ `ESPHelper.cpp` is my customized version of [ESPHelper](https://github.com/ItKindaWorks/ESPHelper) with added Telnet support and some other minor tweaking.

  ### Supported EMS Types